Customization

 Additional customization options

-prop alongside other component props, you can adapt the appearance of your charts to fit your unique design needs.
+The surf-charts library offers powerful customization capabilities that allow you to create highly tailored visualizations.
+By leveraging the styling prop alongside other component props, you can adapt the appearance of your charts to fit your unique design needs.

 For more specific customization details or advanced usage patterns, refer to the documentation of each individual component within the surf-charts library.